Doctor insights on:

 - Can a paralyzed man have children?

-- Can a person with herpes have children?
+- Can a person with down syndrome have normal children?

-- Can a man have gonorrhea and not know?
+- Can a man have it and not know it?